 English (US) is the default language.
-To change the primary language, click on the Language heading in the Installation Settings screen.
+To change the primary language select the Language heading in the Installation Settings screen.
 The Languages window opens.
 Select your language choice from the drop-down menu.
 You can also select multiple secondary languages.
-Then click on Accept at the bottom of the window.
+Then select Accept at the bottom of the window.